stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 ...
 ```

-As can be seen above, we do not actually do anything with `prf`.
+It works!
+However, as can be seen above, we do not actually
+do anything with `prf`.
 It should
 therefore be possible to erase it at runtime:

 ```idris